chrlutz/apt-repos/docs/Configuration.md

 This setting is used for all Suites of the repository if there is no suite specific Url-Key provided (see below).

+For Urls defined in *.repos-files, there is also a simple kind of variable replacement implemented.
+The following variables are currently supported:

+* *{PWD}*: is replaced by the current working directory of the parent process that calls apt-repos.
+This replacement is only done for file-Urls (Urls starting with "file://").
+Example: Use `"Url" : "file://{PWD}/repo"` to define a repository in the folder "repo" relative to the current working directory.

 ### Tags (optional)

 Tags are another way of grouping suites into logical groups and to select particular suites with one single suite-selector `"<tag>:"`.
 The value for Tags is expected to be a list of one or more strings - each string is one tag.
 Tags defined in this field are **global for all** suites derived from the *repo_description*.